-Facebook’s size should not discredit the capabilities of Periscope, as it is an extremely viable option for a current business.
-Yet, the tool must present itself as user friendly as possible to compete.
+Facebook’s size should not discredit the capabilities of Periscope and YouTube Live, as they are extremely viable options for a current business.
+Yet, the challengers must present themselves as user friendly as possible to compete.

 To Periscope’s credit, the tool presents itself as business and brand friendly.
 The live streaming tool enables brands to create a community with how-to videos, allowing those brands to share industry news, mailing lists, and product demos.
 Periscope is ideal for celebrity branding, but it simply isn’t used at the rate Facebook Live is.

 According to a Socialbakers finding, media, celebrity, and brand’s “official pages” have shown preference to Facebook Live over Periscope.

 Of the top 500 celebrity accounts on Facebook and Twitter, celebrities are opting to use Facebook Live at a 40% higher rate than the Periscope tool.

 33% of companies were using Periscope compared to Facebook Live, but by the end of the year, preference had shifted to 47% preferring Facebook Live to Periscope.